ADHD-Friendly Tips for Regaining Focus & Productivity

 The ADHD Work Focus Version

 It is really really important to balance the question, “What do you want to accomplish today?” for the person with ADHD or ADD.
 If you aim too high, you may find yourself overwhelmed and not getting anything done.
-Aim too low and the work doesn’t feel accomplishing enough to feel like you made a dent — also demotivating.
+Aim too low, and the work doesn’t feel accomplished enough to feel like you made a dent — also demotivating.

 As you make your list, be sure to do a feelings check: is this reasonable?
 Can I do this? before moving on to the next thing.

 Large tasks can be overwhelming, and they can make it difficult to stay focused.
-To make them more manageable, try breaking them down into smaller, more manageable chunks.
+Breaking them down into smaller, more manageable chunks can help manage brain fog, which often manifests as an inability to think clearly or maintain attention due to fatigue and stress.

 The ADHD Work Focus Version